coyo8/coyo8.github.io/_posts/2017-05-14-deciphering-meaning-of-nslayoutconstraints-errors.md

   </div>
 </figure>

-### Bugs Injection
+## Bugs Injection

 Now, let introduce some bugs

+### 1. **TranslatesAutoresizingMaskIntoConstraints:**

-1. **TranslatesAutoresizingMaskIntoConstraints:**  Remove the `translatesAutoresizingMaskIntoConstraints` from the `titleLabel` view or set it to `false`.
+Remove the **translatesAutoresizingMaskIntoConstraints** from the *titleLabel* view or set it to **false**.

 ```Swift
 label.translatesAutoresizingMaskIntoConstraints = false

 ```
-After running this project I get first error mentioned below in `Errors` section and so I set the `translatesAutoresizingMaskIntoConstraints` property correctly and hurray the App is running fine again.
+After running this project I get first error mentioned below in **Error** section and so I set the **translatesAutoresizingMaskIntoConstraints** property correctly and hurray the App is running fine again.

 ```swift
 label.translatesAutoresizingMaskIntoConstraints = false

 ```

-##### Error 1
+### Error 1
-When you haven't set `translatesAutoresizingMaskIntoConstraints` to `false`.
-You will get `constraints` error like below in console which looks all the same to other errors on first glance.
+When you haven't set **translatesAutoresizingMaskIntoConstraints** to *false*.
+You will get constraints error like below in console which looks all the similar to other errors (we will look into them later part of the blog) on first glance.

 ```bash
 		2017-05-13 14:26:15.594780+0530 NSLayoutContrainstsExample[41595:4124608] [LayoutConstraints] Unable to simultaneously satisfy constraints.